 Figure 5.3.1 shows the DSB noise temperatures of SIS receivers reported in the last few years.
-The best fixed-tuned receivers have DSB noise temperatures in the range 2-4 hf/k up to ~600 GHz.
-Above ~600 GHz, receiver noise temperatures rise rapidly because of RF loss i the Nb conductors.
-Work on new materials is likely to improve high frequency results in the next few years (e.g., NbTiN for 600-1200 GHz).
+The best fixed-tuned receivers have DSB noise temperatures in the range 2-4 hf/k up to ~700 GHz.
+Above ~700 GHz, receiver noise temperatures rise rapidly because of RF loss in the Nb conductors.
+Work on new materials is likely to improve high frequency results in the next few years (e.g., NbTiN for 700-1200 GHz).

-(Note that in calculating SSB system noise temperatures from DSB receiver noise temperatures, care must be taken to include the appropriate image input noise.
+Note that in calculating SSB system noise temperatures from DSB receiver noise temperatures, care must be taken to include the appropriate image input noise.
 The appropriate value of SSB receiver noise temperature is given by:

-$TR{SSB} = 2TR{DSB} + T{image}$)
+$TR{SSB} = 2TR{DSB} + T{image}$